Vientiane: Bus

 Older taxis in Vientiane are being replaced by newer Chinese-made cars, like this Soueast Lioncel.

 There are regular bus services connecting Vientiane Bus Station with the rest of the country.
 In Vientiane, regular bus services around the city are provided by Vientiane Capital State Bus Enterprise.

-Recently, Vientiane constructed its first bus rapid transit (BRT) service in late 2024 under the Vientiane Urban Transport Project (VSUTP) by Laos's Ministry of Public Works and Transport.
-Their BRT service will provided routes for 13.9 KM long in total of 3 BRT lines covered important destinations within their capital area.
-The construction of the BRT was 90% completed in the end of July 2025 and it was scheduled for free trial operation in late of August 2025 with total of 55 buses manufactured from China by Chery Wanda, but since it was delayed to early September 2025.
-When fully operational, the service will be operated between 6:00 AM to 10:30 PM everyday with bus frequency of 5 minutes in rush hours and 15 minutes in normal hours.
+Vientiane constructed its first bus rapid transit (BRT) service in 2024 under the Vientiane Urban Transport Project (VSUTP) of Laos' Ministry of Public Works and Transport.
+There will be three BRT lines with a total route length of 13.9 km within the capital area.
+The construction of the BRT was 90% completed in the end of July 2025 and it was scheduled for free trial operation in August 2025, with a total of 55 buses manufactured in China by Chery Wanda; it was then delayed to September 2025.
+The BRT service officially opened for free trial from 10 March to 9 May 2026; normal fare operation was due to start on 10 May.

+Shortly after the opening of the BRT free trial, the Laos government planned to expand the BRT to Wattay International Airport and China-Laos Vientiane Railway Station in the future.
+To mitigate the sudden fuel price surge and fuel shortage caused by the 2026 Middle-East conflict, it is planned to increase the use of electric vehicles in Laos.